pratap360/pratapparui-portfolio/task.md

   - [x] added some extra edus & update it
   - [x] add the skills but as a tiles & img

-- [-] change the projects
+- [x] change the projects
   - [X] add some github projects
   - [X] add some personl project like lhs & clg projects

-- [] do connect the backend for the contact page
+- [x] do connect the backend for the contact page
   - [x] add the title text feild

 - [x] update the 404 page